mahop-net/Maui.HybridWebView/README.md

 Actually I use a little trick to do this:

-- First I catch the Navigating event of the WebView
+- C#: First I catch the Navigating event of the WebView and cancel the navigation if the url contains /api/
+- JS: Than I can navigate to a /api/... url in JS
-- Than I get the data from the JS side
+- CS: Than I get the data from the JS side (because url can not be very long)
-- Than I execute the CS Function
+- CS: Than I execute the CS Function

 # C# Side